ypeicferreira/Hacktown_2025/readme.md

 # Memory Game Project - Hacktown 2025

 ## Project Overview
-This Memory Game was developed with the assistance of Amazon Q during the Hacktown 2025 festival.
+This Memory Game was developed with the assistance of Amazon Q Developer CLI during the Hacktown 2025 festival.
 The game demonstrates the capabilities of AI-assisted development in creating interactive Python applications.

 ## 📸 Screenshots